Oh, the Holidays, there’s nothing quite like getting hammered and pretending to enjoy your family’s company. I jest…kind of.

 Take the plunge into the world of amari.
 You won’t regret it.
 Look below for my favorite amaro cocktails recipe!

 You can get pretty far with just the alcohol alone, but with only a few other ingredients, you’ll have infinitely more options.
 Ginger will be a great addition (try out a ginger simple syrup) to most cocktails and aid with digestion.
 Citrus is a no-brainer and should be kept handy year-round.
 And, of course, spices.
 Cloves & cinnamon will be necessary for your hot toddy, but others like nutmeg, star anise, and even cardamom will make great mulling spices or garnishes.

 No bar cart is complete without the tools.
 A cocktail shaker and a jigger are the obvious requisites.
 Glassware comes to mind next; some quality tumblers or even coupe glasses to feel extra classy.
 Make sure you get a juicer and peeler for all the citrus you’ll be going through.
 Throw in a spherical ice mold, and you’ll be unstoppable.

 Now you’re ready to talk politics with your family.
 Well, I’m not sure there’s enough booze in the world for that.
 At the very least, you’ll be able to tackle winter like the champion you are.

-A simple, three ingredient cocktail that is pretty damn crushable.
+An easy bourbon cocktail with three simple ingredients that is pretty damn crushable.